 Another rigging project was removing the SONAR transducer cable from a bundle of electrical cables running from the stern to the helm.
 About a year ago I began a project of moving all electrical cables from the below-deck rigging tunnel of my boat.
 Even though the rigging tunnel drains into the cockpit sump, the tunnel tends to accumulate a bit of water, with the result that the cables may be laying in water.
 I pulled out all the electrical cables, including the engine wiring harnesses, and ran them to the helm via a path under the gunwales, which kept them well above the water.
 All the electrical cables became bundled together, including the cable to the SONAR transducer.

 Later, I noticed that when in deep water, more than 100-feet typically, the SONAR would begin to show some interference from the engine electrical signals.
-This began with my old 1992 V6 motor, and continued with the new E-TEC.
+This began with my old 1992 V6 engine, and continued with the new E-TEC.
 I was somewhat surprised that the E-TEC was creating this interference, as I though perhaps it had eliminated any high-voltage signals in the harness.
-My guess is that the KILL circuit may be the cause of the interference, since this circuit (in the old motor) developed quite a high voltage.
+My guess is that the KILL circuit may be the cause of the interference, since this circuit (in the old engine) developed quite a high voltage, more than 300-Volts.
+In the E-TEC the circuit, carried on the BLACK with YELLOW Stripe conductor, carries about 55-Volts.
+Apparently this was enough voltage to cause interference with the SONAR when the SONAR detector gain was increased in deeper water.
 I did not try to diagnose or isolate precisely what was causing the SONAR interference.
 Instead I just re-routed the SONAR transducer cable back to the rigging tunnel, where it should be quite isolated from any other electrical signal.

 Moving the SONAR transducer cable to a separate path from transom to helm has eliminated all interference to the SONAR from the engine.